abongothomas89-netizen/silentwolf/READme.md

 ## 🌐 Deployment Platforms

-WOLFBOT runs on all major platforms:
+KABONG'O BOT runs on all major platforms:

 - **Replit** — recommended for beginners, always-on
 - **Heroku** — cloud deployment with one click